alexhallam/tv/README.md

 # Tools to pair with tv

-`tv` is a good compliment to command line data manipulation tools.
+`tv` is a good complement to command line data manipulation tools.
 I have listed some tools that I like to use with tv.

 [xsv](https://github.com/BurntSushi/xsv) - Command line csv data manipulation.
 [Rust | CLI]